As we move to a new era of electric, we’ve taken a look at the benefits of making the switch.

-Although the upfront cost of an electric motorcycle is higher than a petrol guzzler, you’re likely to save money overall by making the switch - not to mention, the price of electric motorcycles is reducing everyday.
-No longer will you need to fill up your tank at the petrol station, and as we’ve previously mentioned, there is far less maintenance and repair costs associated with electric.
+Although the upfront cost of an electric motorcycle is higher than a petrol guzzler, you’re likely to save money overall by making the switch - not to mention, the price of electric motorcycles is reducing every day.
+No longer will you need to fill up your tank at the petrol station, and as we’ve previously mentioned, there are far fewer maintenance and repair costs associated with electric.

 - Easy winter storage